Home

 Why is Goal Setting Important?

 Why is goal setting important in life?
-What difference does it actually make?
+What difference does it make?

 That depends entirely on the type of goals set.